bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-get-manifest-file.md

-# Get the block manifest from the repository landing.block.getmanifestfile
+# Get Block Manifest from Repository landing.block.getmanifestfile

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}